How to Deal with Bad Results Under GLP

 John C. Fetzer has had over 30 years of experience in regulatory compliance.
 He has served both as a development analytical chemist and as a laboratory supervisor in a GLP compliance environment.
 He has taught numerous short courses and webinars on compliance issues.
 He has served on the editorial advisory boards of the Journal of Chromatography, Analytical Chemistry, and Analytical and Bioanalytical Chemistry.

-Assessment of the cause of a non-compliance is a structured series of branching questions.
+Assessment of the cause of non-compliance is a structured series of branching questions.
 The answers to these eliminate possibilities and eventually highlight a root cause.
 This process is described, including roles and responsibilities, timing, and efforts at prevention.

 - The non-compliance event